 Although most sufferers report that they developed the condition in their teenage years, it can appear at age.
 Paruresis can be mild, moderate or severe.
 In mild cases, paruresis is an occasional happening - a form of performance anxiety.
 Severe cases of this disorder can have highly restricting effects on a person's life.
 Severe sufferers may not be willing to travel far from their home.
-Others are unable to urinate even in their own home if someone else can be heard to be there.
+Others are unable to urinate even in their own home if partners or family members are in the vicinity.

-As upsetting and restrictive as Shy Bladder can be, it really is just another form of social anxiety - the fear of being harshly judged by other people.
-It is also likely that the sufferer will also have social anxiety in other, more general areas of their life too.
-After all, if you fear what others are thinking about you with regard to your toilet habits, it’s also very likely you will fear others judgement about you in other situations.
+As upsetting and restrictive as Shy Bladder can be, it really is just a form of social anxiety - the fear of social situations and judgement by other people.
+It is also likely that the sufferer will also have social anxiety in other, more general areas of their life too: the same anxiety causing the toilet phobia can manifest itself in other social situations.